Olympic Gold Medalist Lauds Gymnastic Moves of Two Youth From Kolkata

 The tweets have garnered a lot of likes and netizens' curiosity to find the whereabouts of the two children led an India Today reporter to spot them.

-In an India Today interview, the duo reveals that they are also hip-hop dancers and do not fear performing air flips over a hard ground.
-Lovely's mother said that coming from a "lower class Muslim background" she faces a flak over letting her daughter perform such stunts.
+In an India Today interview, the duo reveals that they are also hip-hop dancers and do not fear performing air flips over hard ground.
+Lovely's mother said that coming from a "lower class Muslim background," she faces flak over letting her daughter perform such stunts.

 Their families went on to express that with the help of the sports minister, it would be great if their children grow up to represent the nation in Olympics.